is an American

 wonderful quilt teacher she is, and was the 2003 winner of Best of Show at

-Based in Victoria, BC, Susan and Daphne have wonderful patterns and supplies for quilters.
-They also teach classes to hundreds of quilters every year.
-They have two great books out through www.patchworkstudio.com
+Based in Victoria, BC, Daphne has wonderful patterns and supplies for quilters.

 Quilt Artist & Teacher,